£382.50 £450.00

 TECHNICAL INFO

-Campagnolo Mirage front derailleur / mech, hailing from Italy and in production during the 1990s (yet still new & unused after all this time!).
-Made from aluminium/steel and weighing in at 101 grams.
-A fine choice for keeping your classic bike authentic, but also great for any other compatible bike too.
+Campagnolo Record rear derailleur (or mech if you prefer), hailing from Italy and in production during the 1990s.
+Made from aluminium/steel and weighing in at 256 grams.
+A fine choice for keeping your classic bike authentic, but also great for any other compatible bike.

 OVERVIEW